civiform/civiform/env-var-docs/README.md

 ```

 We use [virtual python
-environments](https://docs.python.org/3/library/venv.html) (venv) to manage
+environments](https://docs.python.org/3/library/venv.html) (venv) to install
-dependencies.
-A virtual environment isolates the available python packages to
-just those explicitly installed inside the virtual environment.
-Using a virtual
-environment decreases the chances that the env-var-docs python scripts rely on
-undeclared dependencies.
+python dependencies rather than installing them in the system-wide packages.
+Because a venv is just a directory, it is easier and less risky to manage its
+lifecycle than the system-wide python installation.
+It also makes it less
+likely that developers run into package version conflicts.
+For example, say you
+had a project that requires PyGithub v1 and that version is installed in your
+system-wide packages.
+Say generate_markdown.py requires PyGithub v2.
+To run
+generate_markdown.py locally without a venv, you would need to upgrade the
+system-wide version to v2.
+But then your other project would fail to run.
+Using
+a venv allows us to install PyGithub v2 for generate_markdown.py while
+retaining PyGithub v1 in your system-wide packages.

 To set up a virtual environment with the required dependencies, run
 `bin/env-var-docs-create-venv` from the repository root.
-To activate the
+This creates a venv in
+`env-var-docs/venv`.
+To make the `python` and `pip` executables in your shell
-virtual environment in your shell, run `source env-var-docs/venv/bin/activate`.
+point to the venv, run `source env-var-docs/venv/bin/activate`.
+To make them
+point back to your system-wide installation, run `deactivate`.
+Re-running
-Re-running `bin/env-var-docs-create-venv` will delete and re-create the virtual
+`bin/env-var-docs-create-venv` will delete and re-create the virtual
 environment.
 Doing so is a good way to get back to a known good state.

 ### Tests